Eziclip

 The model covers around 100 languages, including English, Spanish, Portuguese, French, German, Italian, Russian, Ukrainian, Polish, Dutch, Turkish, Arabic, Hindi, Japanese, Korean and Chinese.
 Recognition is never flawless, so every word is editable: click to fix a name, a spelling or some slang and it updates instantly.
 The final text is always yours to correct.

-It also means you can transcribe confidential interviews, client calls or unreleased material without it touching someone else's cloud.
-The AI model downloads to your device once and then runs locally.
+It also means you can transcribe confidential interviews, client calls or unreleased material.
+The AI model runs in your browser.

 Download as text, Word, or subtitles